llvm/llvm-project/libc/docs/index.rst

 slowly replacing functions from its bundled libc with functions from this project.

-LLVM-libc does not guarantee backward compatibility with operating systems that reaches their EOL.
+LLVM-libc does not guarantee backward compatibility with operating systems that have reached their EOL.
 Compatibility patch for obsolete operating systems will not be accepted.

 For Linux, we support kernel versions as listed on `kernel.org <https://kernel.org/>`_, including